dhavalgshah/learning-path/README.md

 ## Guidelines of the game

+- Learn enough to be practical
+- Mastery will come through practice
 - Keep pre-planning to the minimum
 - Don't Get Stuck, Ask for Help
 - SQ4R can work on Video as well